-Florida Dog Bite Victim Attorneys: Fighting for Victims Across the State
+Florida Dog Bite Attorneys Fighting for Injury Victims

-Being bitten by a dog is not only painful—it can disrupt nearly every aspect of your life.
-Beyond the immediate physical injuries, many victims suffer lasting scars, emotional trauma, and financial strain from medical bills or missed time at work.
+Being bitten by a dog is not just physically painful.
+It can disrupt nearly every part of your life.
+Beyond the immediate injuries, many victims deal with lasting scars, emotional trauma, mounting medical bills, and lost time at work.
+If this has happened to you or someone you love, you have legal rights under Florida law, and you do not have to navigate the process alone.

-Under Florida Statute § 767.04, dog owners are held strictly liable for injuries caused by their dogs.
-This means you do not need to prove that the owner was negligent—only that the bite occurred while you were lawfully present.
+Florida law gives dog bite victims one of the strongest legal frameworks in the country.
+Under Florida Statute Section 767.04, dog owners are strictly liable for injuries caused by their dogs.
+Strict liability means you do not need to prove the owner was careless or that they knew their dog was dangerous.
+You only need to show that the bite occurred and that you were lawfully in the location where it happened.

 Medical Expenses